-COMMERCIAL WOODLOT
+COMMERCIAL WOODLOT OR REFORESTATION AREA

 The commercial operation of timber cutting for firewood or other wood products.
-It shall also mean land used for the production of woodland products intended for sale, including but not limited to logs, lumber, posts, and firewood.
+Areforestation area is an area where the planting or replanting of forest plant materials takesplace to create or recreate the forest habitat.
+It shall also mean land used for the production of woodland products intended for sale, including but not limited to logs, lumber, postsposts, and firewood.
 A commercial woodlot shall not include land used to produce Christmas trees.